w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 **Amazon S3 (Simple Storage Service)**

 - A cloud-based file system service
-- Useful for personal backups, file sharing, website or apps publication
+- Useful for personal backups, file sharing, website or app publication
 - The more you store, the more you pay
   - Storage: approx. $0.03 per GB per month
   - Uploading files: approx. $0.005 per 1000 items